influxdata/influxdb2-sample-data/bitcoin-price-data/README.md

 Latest Bitcoin pricing data from the CoinDesk API in JSON format.

 ### currentprice.lp
-This is the latest Bitcoin pricing data from the API in line protocol format.
-This is meant to be imported into InfluxDB via the web UI or CLI `influx write` command.
+Latest Bitcoin pricing data from the CoinDesk API in line protocol format.
+Use the `csv.from` function to import the data into InfluxDB.

 ### postprocess.js
 A deno script for converting the currentprice.json file into line protocol for further processing.